artsy/artsy.github.io/_posts/2018-07-25-Relay-Networking-Deep-Dive.markdown

 Instead of return a promise that will resolve a single GraphQL response.
 We return an Observable that could fulfill many responses before it finishes.

-This is used on [GraphQL Living Queries][live], as you are going to resolve the same query more than once.
+This is used on [GraphQL Live Queries][live] (based on polling), as you are going to resolve the same query more than once.

 ### Deferrable Queries Network